servicing your medical device

 In our new series, In Focus, our team will highlight different aspects of manufacturing.
 Our goal for this series is to help you prepare for manufacturing and provide tips to manage your customer expectations while building a successful business for your product.

-In this first interview, Julia Grenon will be speaking with our director of operations, Brett Creech.
+In this interview, Julia Grenon will be speaking with our director of operations, Brett Creech.
 She’s been in the medical device field for 14 years.
 12 of those in manufacturing and service.

 Julia